 School can be a place of intense pride and enjoyment for students; but for too many, school is a place where differences are highlighted, anxiety is heightened, and self-doubt emerges.
-Wediko School uses strengths-based approaches, appealing activities, and a variety of formal and informal learning environments that foster education and career success, healthy relationships and engaged citizenship.
+But for the kids, here at Wediko School, we use strengths-based approaches, appealing activities, and a variety of formal and informal learning environments that foster education and career success, healthy relationships and engaged citizenship.
 Academic adventure and exploration are balanced with clear structures to motivate students to become available for learning, developing the skills and competencies to become productive life-long learners.

 Engaging Curriculum Options